Uncertainty-aware Pseudo-label Selection for Positive-Unlabeled Learning: Discussion and conclusions

 \section{Discussion and conclusions}

-We proposed \emph{PUUPL}, an uncertainty-aware pseudo-labeling framework for PUL that uses the epistemic uncertainty of an ensemble of networks to select which examples to pseudo-label.
-We demonstrated the benefits of our approach on different data modalities, achieving state-of-the-art performance even when no negatively-labeled validation data were available and when the prior $\pi$ was unknown.
-Using uncertainty resulted in considerably higher calibration and more reliable pseudo-labels compared to an uncertainty-unaware baseline.
-We further conducted extensive experiments to investigate the benefits of our approach and show its reliability in settings that are likely to be encountered in the real world such heavily imbalanced settings with small $\pi$ and few labeled positives, a bias in the positive training data, the unavailability of labeled negatives for validation, and the misspecification of the class prior $\pi$.
+We introduced PUUPL, an uncertainty-aware pseudo-labeling framework for PUL that uses the epistemic uncertainty of an ensemble of networks to select which examples to pseudo-label.
+We conducted extensive experiments to demonstrate the benefits of our approach and show its reliability in settings that are likely to be encountered in the real world such as heavily imbalanced settings with small $\pi$ and few labeled positives, a bias in the positive training data, the unavailability of labeled negatives for validation, and the misspecification of the class prior $\pi$.
+Unlike many alternative methods, PUUPL can be applied to learning problems in any domain out of the box as it does not rely on regularization methods that are restricted to a specific data modality, most frequently images, such as mixup~\cite{mixup} (used by~\cite{vpu,distpu}) or contrastive representations (used by~\cite{punce}).
+Furthermore, it is easy to adapt as it builds on standard methods (unlike~\cite{selfpu}), and does not require pretrained representations to work (as~\cite{apu} does).
+We further used our framework to advance the state-of-the-art on a real-world healthcare dataset with potential repercussions on efficacy and deployment cost of personalized epitope vaccines for cancer treatment.

-We used the same pseudo-labeling hyperparameters for all our datasets to show that our proposed defaults are reasonably flexible, but we do not exclude that \emph{PUUPL}'s performance could be improved by tuning all hyperparameters on each dataset separately.
-Our choice of deep ensembles was rooted in their competitiveness in empirical benchmarks~\cite{ovadia2019can}, however \textit{PUUPL} can easily be extended to take advantage of more accurate uncertainty quantification methods as they become available~\cite{abdar2021review}.
-In fact, as the matter of uncertainty quantification in deep learning is far from settled, the performance and efficiency of our framework could be further improved by employing more accurate uncertainty quantification methods.

-\textbf{Ethics statement and broader impact:} Improving performance of PUL methods will catalyze research in areas where PU datasets are endemic and manual annotation is expensive or negative samples are impossible to obtain -- for example, in bioinformatics and medical applications -- which ultimately benefits human welfare and well-being.
-The explicit incorporation of uncertainty quantification further increases the trustworthiness and reliability of \emph{PUUPL}'s predictions.
-However, such advances in PUL could also reduce the resources required to create unwanted mass-surveillance systems by governments and/or private companies.